conceptcartography/conceptcartography/docs/concepts/diversity-advocates.md

 ## 💡 Examples

-- "is a discourse community marked by its subordinate status to, and some degree of exclusion by, a wider, dominant public" (Fraser, 1990)
+- "is a discourse community marked by its subordinate status to,

+and some degree of exclusion by, a wider, dominant public" (Fraser 1990)

 ## 🔗 Relations